 Wearable Devices.
-We first examine the performance of our Backward PIN-sequence inference algorithm to infer 4-PIN sequences on the detachable ATM keypad with three different wearable devices.
-Fig. 12a shows the top-k success rate of our system from three different types of wearable devices.
-We find that our system can effectively recover 4-PIN sequences from all the three wearables, and higher success rate is achieved under higher sampling rates.
-In particular, by choosing the top-1 choice, our system can achieve over 82 percent success rate for the LG W150 and IMU, while the success rate is 67 percent for the Moto 360.
+We first examine the performance of our PIN-sequence inference algorithm on the detachable ATM keypad with three different wearable devices.
+Figure 12(a) shows the top-k success rate of our system from three different types of wearable devices.
+We find that our system can effectively recover PIN sequences from all the three wearables, and higher success rate is achieved under higher sampling rates.
+In particular, by choosing the top-1 choice, our system can achieve over 82% success rate for the LG W150 and IMU, while the success rate is 67% for the Moto 360.
 Furthermore, the PIN sequences can be inferred with increasing success rates if the adversary utilizes more choices from the top-k candidate list.
-Specifically, when using the top-2 choices, the adversary can achieve about 94 percent success rate with the LG W150 and IMU, and the success rate for the Moto 360 is over 80 percent.
-Although the Moto 360 achieves lower success rates than the LG W150 and IMU due to its much lower sampling rate (i.e., 25 Hz), an adversary can still achieve a high probability to reveal the PIN sequences based on top-2 or 3 choices.
+Specifically, when using the top-2 choices, the adversary can achieve about 94% success rate with the LG W150 and IMU, and the success rate for the Moto 360 is over 80%.
+Although the Moto 360 achieves lower success rates than the LG W150 and IMU due to its much lower sampling rate (i.e., 25Hz), an adversary can still achieve a high probability to reveal the PIN sequences based on top-2 or 3 choices.
 This indicates that our system can tolerate the insufficient information introduced by wearable devices with low sampling rates.